 - Stock-ups before promotions: Promotions naturally have start and end dates, but it is equally important to be able to specify beforehand how stores should be stocked.
 It is usually ideal to define how many days before the promotion the promotional goods should arrive in the stores, what stock quantities stores should receive to be able to build the planned promotional displays, and what proportion of the forecasted promotional demand the first deliveries should cover.
 Rules and templates make it possible to attain accurate replenishment plans for each store and product without manual work.

 - Temporary supplier delivery restrictions: Suppliers may have temporary delivery restrictions.
-Chinese manufacturers may, for example, not dispatch shipments during the Chinese New Year.
-If information like this is made available to the planning system, the system knows to put in orders for this period early enough to ensure high availability during the affected period, while minimizing manual work and dependence on human memory.
+For example, Chinese manufacturers may not dispatch shipments during the Chinese New Year.
+If information like this is made available to the planning system, the system knows to put in orders for this period early enough to ensure high availability during the affected period while minimizing manual work and dependence on human memory.

-An integrated supply chain set-up removes the need for double-planning work.
+An integrated supply chain removes the need for double-planning.
 The impacts of planned changes in store replenishment are automatically reflected in the projected store orders forming the demand forecast for the distribution centers.
-This means that as soon as the required store stock-ups for promotions are planned, they will be visible in the distribution center forecast on the right dates and in the right quantities.
+This means that as soon as the required store stock-ups for promotions are planned, they will be visible in the distribution center forecast on the proper dates and quantities.

 Of course, having the right functionality in your planning system is a key enabler, but the real challenge is getting the whole organization to work more proactively.
-Ensuring that decisions are made early enough, but not too early to unnecessarily reduce flexibility in a dynamic market, requires that everyone in the organization has a basic understanding of how the supply chain works and what the relevant lead times for different types of decisions are.
+Ensuring that decisions are made early enough—but not too early to unnecessarily reduce flexibility in a dynamic market—requires everyone in the organization to understand how the supply chain works and the relevant lead times for different types of decisions.

 An integrated supply chain makes it possible to manage multi-echelon inventory flows efficiently, with minimum waste and a high level of automation.
-When all data on demand forecasts, available stock, delivery schedules, lead times and batch sizes for all supply chain echelons is available in the same planning system, it enables seamless optimization of inventory flows throughout the supply chain.
+By having all data on demand forecasts, available stock, delivery schedules, lead times, and batch sizes for all supply chain echelons available in the same planning system, the system can seamlessly optimize inventory flows throughout the supply chain.

-Cross-docking is an inventory strategy aimed at maximizing transportation efficiency while minimizing handling costs.
-Cross-docking is often applied to bulky products, such as drinks, to attain lower storage and handling costs.
-It can also be used to cut lead-times for short shelf life products.
-In a cross-docking set-up, goods are delivered from the supplier to a cross-docking facility where the goods are put not into storage, but moved from the inbound truck to an outbound truck for distribution to stores.
+Cross-docking is an inventory strategy to maximize transportation efficiency while minimizing handling costs.
+Cross-docking is often applied to bulky products, such as beverages, to attain lower storage and handling costs.
+It can also be used to cut lead times for short-shelf life products.
+In a cross-docking set-up, goods are delivered from the supplier to a cross-docking facility where the goods are not put into storage but instead moved from the inbound truck to an outbound truck for distribution to stores.

-There are some requirements for cross-docking to work efficiently: 1) Suppliers need to be able to deliver full truckloads to the cross-docking facilities, 2) the delivery units, such as pallets or roll-cages, need to be ready for immediate movement to the outbound trucks without additional handling, and 3) the outbound trucks need to get a high fill-rate to keep transportation costs down.
-The planning system, thus, needs to optimize both inbound and outbound flows to and from the cross-docking facilities as well as understand the total lead time from supplier to store.
+3. The outbound trucks need to get a high fill rate to keep transportation costs down.
+Thus, the planning system needs to optimize both inbound and outbound flows to and from the cross-docking facilities and understand the total lead tome from supplier to store.

-Another example of an inventory policy that requires integrated supply chain planning is pick-to-zero.
+Pick-to-zero is another example of an inventory policy that requires integrated supply chain planning.
 In this inventory strategy, orders to the suppliers are based on the stores’ replenishment needs.
 However, rather than fixing the quantities to be delivered to each store, the supplier delivery is reallocated to the stores upon receipt based on the latest inventory and forecast information.
-This allows for adjusting the delivery quantities per store in case the supplier could not deliver in full or in response to potential unexpected demand peaks in the stores after the original replenishment need was calculated.
+This allows for adjusting the delivery quantities per store in case the supplier cannot deliver in full or in response to potential unexpected demand peaks in the stores after the original replenishment need was calculated.
 As a result, supply matches demand more accurately than when using the traditional cross-docking approach.
-The pick-to-zero approach can be seen as a way of shortening the order-to-delivery lead times to the stores, as the store-specific quantities are finalized not when ordering from the suppliers but when preparing the goods for store distribution.
+The pick-to-zero method shortens the order-to-delivery lead times to the stores, as the store-specific quantities are finalized not when ordering from the suppliers but when preparing the goods for store distribution.

-When supply chain planning is fully integrated, exceptions can be resolved in an optimal and automated fashion.
+When supply chain planning is fully integrated, exceptions can be resolved optimally and automatically.
 Let’s look at inventory scarcity due to, for example, an incoming shipment being delayed.
-Instead of fulfilling store orders on a first-come, first-served basis, the available inventory can be automatically allocated to stores to maximize overall on-shelf availability or in accordance with a tactical prioritization of the stores.
+Instead of fulfilling store orders on a first-come, first-served basis, the available inventory can be automatically allocated to stores to maximize overall on-shelf availability or strategically prioritize the stores.
 In the best case, on-shelf availability is not even affected.
-In a similar manner, inventory batches nearing their expiration dates can proactively be forced out to the stores that have the best chance of selling the products at full price.
+Similarly, inventory batches nearing expiration dates can proactively be forced out to the stores with the best chance of selling the products at full price.

-Replenishment of central warehouses and distribution centers is sometimes seen as more of an art than a science.
-It is true that longer lead times, especially when ordering overseas, and lack of control over external suppliers introduce complexities.
-Yet, at least in principle, replenishing central warehouses or distribution centers is not that different from replenishing stores.
+Replenishing central warehouses and distribution centers is sometimes seen as more of an art than a science.
+Indeed, longer lead times and a lack of control over external suppliers introduce complexities.
+Yet, in principle, replenishing central warehouses or distribution centers is not that different from replenishing stores.

 When replenishing stores from their own distribution centers, retailers can optimize order fulfillment as they find best.
 When ordering goods from suppliers, though, there may be complex restrictions regarding minimum order value or quantity.
-In addition, there may be volume-based discounts or other rebates which, when efficiently exploited, can have a significant impact on margins.
-Many retailers have not been able to put this kind of supplier contract or price information into their planning systems, making it necessary for the operative buyers to invest significant time double checking orders.
+In addition, there may be volume-based discounts or other rebates that can significantly impact margins.
+However, many retailers have not been able to put this kind of supplier contract or price information into their planning systems, making it necessary for the operative buyers to invest significant time double-checking orders.

-When replenishing stores, the active goods flows (combinations of products and stores) for any larger retailer is typically measured in millions or tens of millions, which means that automation is crucial.
-For central and regional warehouses, the number of order lines is much smaller and the value per order line much higher, making the economic impact of each order line more pronounced.
-This has both enabled and encouraged a lower degree of automation in operative buying compared to store replenishment.
+When replenishing stores, any large retailer’s active goods flows (combinations of products and stores) are typically measured in millions or tens of millions, which means that automation is crucial.
+For central and regional warehouses, the number of order lines is much smaller, and the value per order line is much higher, making the economic impact of each order line more pronounced.
+This has enabled and encouraged a lower degree of automation in operative buying compared to store replenishment.

-We have found that setting up operative buying processes in a structured way with good system support can also result in very high levels of automation at the distribution centers.
+Setting up operative buying processes in a structured way with good system support can also result in very high levels of automation at the distribution centers.
 This does not, however, necessarily mean that best practice retailers have a significantly leaner buying team.
-A key result of increasing the automation of routine tasks is that operative buyers have more time to proactively deal with potential capacity, delivery or quality issues and to analyze the performance of the current assortment, suppliers and supplier agreements for continuous improvements.
+A key result of increasing the automation of routine tasks is that operative buyers have more time to proactively deal with potential capacity, delivery, or quality issues and analyze the performance of the current assortment, suppliers, and supplier agreements for continuous improvements.

-As the inbound goods flows to distribution centers are more consolidated than the outbound flows, there are more opportunities for order optimization when replenishing distribution centers than when replenishing stores.
+Because the flows of inbound goods to distribution centers are more consolidated than outbound flows, there are more opportunities for order optimization when replenishing distribution centers than when replenishing stores.

-It is important that the planning system can perform order optimization on multiple levels to reach the most cost-efficient outcome.
+It is vital that the planning system can optimize orders on multiple levels to reach the most cost-efficient outcome.

 Some examples of order optimization on different levels are: